rhaslund/labguides/vbr-95u4b2/module-09/content.md

 1. [] Launch **Veeam Backup Enterprise Manager** from the **desktop**.
 2. [] Click the **Configuration** button in the top right corner.
 3. [] Click the **Add...** button.
-4. [] Click the **Yes** button to dismiss the warning that Veeam Backup Enterprise Manager will push its license to all connected backup servers.
-5. [] Enter:
+4. [] Enter:
  1. DNS name: +++VEEAM-VBR2+++
  2. User name: +++VEEAMINFRA\Administrator+++
  3. Password: +++Pa$$w0rd+++

 6. [] Click the **OK** button.
-7. [] Now, both Veeam backup servers are visible to **Veeam Backup Enterprise Manager**.
+> Note: Now, both Veeam backup servers are visible to **Veeam Backup Enterprise Manager**.
 Data about backup and replication jobs from the SQL databases used by VEEAM-VBR and VEEAM-VBR2 will be collected and stored.
 Veeam Backup Enterprise Manager enables you to modify the settings of jobs that have been previously configured on managed backup servers.
-Click the **Home** button in the top left corner.

 8. [] Click the **Jobs** tab.
 9. [] Select the **Backup Copy Job WAN** job.
 > Important: Do **NOT** click the **Backup Copy Job WAN** text link, instead make sure you select the row - for example by clicking right next to the text link.